oemisch/xtension/Readme.md

 # xtension v0.0.1
 Develop one Browser-extension and ship it instantly for Safari, Chrome and more Browsers without adaptations.
-The xtension library provides an abstraction layer for pain-free cross-browser extension development and a handful of API's I found useful while developing [Bloom](http://getbloom.de).
+The xtension library provides an abstraction layer for pain-free cross browser extension development and a handful of API's I found useful while developing [Bloom](http://getbloom.de).

+This is a new package I initially built for myself out of laziness and became my first open source project.
+Please report issues, request features and get in touch with me.

 ## Installation
 Install the package with npm or download the script manually and add it to your Extension.